 Homo sapiens emerged around 300,000 years ago and the fossil record shows it wasn't long before groups of hunters were able to bring down large prey animals with spears.

 Such feats required not just advanced tool-making, but complex social skills.
-Cavemen were able to verbally forward plan, strategise and coordinate through common languages (and something much more advanced than the languages of other modern day apes).
+Cavemen were able to verbally forward plan, strategise and coordinate through common languages.

 It's a tentative argument - it's not as if they transferred their language into symbols and annotated their cave paintings.
 But there are lines of indirect evidence that lead us here.